Let’s get the real fact about mowing on the hill.

 Although the ride on mower is more convenient than a push mower, it is suitable for a lawn with fewer ditch lines and comparatively flat.
 But it presents a great challenge for the steeper hill — the more vertical the slope, the higher the risks.
 While sitting on the riding mower, it is tough to grip over its balance.
 The machine can flip, and you might topple down the hill.
 It is merely recommended for the inclines much gentle.
 If the mountain has a 1-foot slope for every 4 feet terrain, it is called soft surface.

 Ride on slope and brush mower is specially designed for steep hills which can mow up to 35° grade.
 Tractor style riding mower carrying a pivoting front axle is worst for mowing a slope.
 Your mower might automatically tilt over because of this axle.
 Besides, this type of tractor has only rear brakes.
-So it might cause you to fail to break and slow down.
+So it might cause you to fail to brake and slow down.

 A self-propelled lawn mower is also called walk behind lawn mower as your try here is to guide from behind.
 Since it significantly decreases your effort, unlike the traditional lawn mower, it could be the first pick for any gardener.

 If you have a more large lawn and steep slopes, it will help you a lot, especially for turns.
 While going up or down, the variable speed of this mower makes it an easy thing for you to reach a constant speed comfortable to mow the angle.
-So I suggest you select the push mower if you have a sharp hilly lawn and if you are the first timer.
+So I suggest you select the push mower if you have a sharp hilly lawn and if you are the first-timer.

 Mowing a plain home turf is much easier than mowing a slope.
 Let’s get clear about the risks associated with mowing your steep lawn.
 You can’t merely go for mowing without being watchful of some precautions: